 What "Clean" Means in Practice

 The reason for the margins is sensitivity to noise.
-Even with Swiss Ephemeris precision, the recorded birth time is rarely accurate to better than two minutes, and two minutes corresponds to about half a degree of Lagna motion and a few arc-minutes of Pranapada motion.
-A candidate whose Pranapada lands one arc-minute inside a permitted house is technically passing, but the next test on a slightly adjusted candidate may flip it.
-Insisting on three degrees of margin keeps the rectification from chasing such borderline pass-fail flips and lets it focus on candidates that pass the test with room to spare.
+Even with Swiss Ephemeris precision, the recorded birth time is rarely accurate to better than two minutes, and two minutes corresponds to about half a degree of Lagna motion but roughly ten degrees of Pranapada motion under the BPHS conversion.
+A candidate whose Pranapada lands barely inside an auspicious house is technically passing, but the next test on a slightly adjusted candidate may flip it.
+Insisting on a clear margin keeps the rectification from chasing such borderline pass-fail changes and lets it focus on candidates that pass the test with room to spare.

 A Worked Example: Rectifying with the Pranapada Test